mcampi111/StatFeatEngi_Select_Clustering_Health_Severity/README.md

 ```diff
 + 1) Rfiles
 ```
 This folder contains the R files derived during the analysis.
-Therefore, one can find the generated features with parametric and non-parametric distribution with seval sample sizes for both the screened and the unscreened features and the results from the statistical tests.
+One can find the generated features with parametric and non-parametric distribution with seval sample sizes for both the screened and the unscreened features and the results from the statistical tests.
+The original data are available under request.

 ```diff
 + 2) code